 Feb.
-22, 2022 – Ejection for Pumping Up the Crowd
+22, 2022 | Ejection for Pumping Up the Crowd

-Instagram | coachdanhurley | Hurley was ejected against Villanova in 2022 after two technical fouls for protesting and cheering.
+Instagram | coachdanhurley | Hurley was ejected in a 2022 Villanova matchup after picking up two technical fouls for protesting and rallying the crowd.

 Nov.
-25, 2024 – Maui Invitational Meltdown
+25, 2024 | Maui Invitational Meltdown

 The 2024 Maui Invitational marked one of the most dramatic episodes in Hurley’s career.
 UConn, coming off a season with only three losses, struggled through a three-game losing streak at the tournament.
 The first blow came against Memphis, where a contested over-the-back foul on Liam McNeeley led Hurley to fall to the floor in frustration.
 The technical foul resulted in four free throws for Memphis in a tied 92-92 game, and UConn lost by two points.

 Hurley’s postgame remarks were blunt.
 “That was a joke.
 I just watched it,” he said.
-“How you can call that the way that game was going on is just beyond me.
+“How can you call that the way that game was going on is just beyond me.
 I’ve never seen the one ref before.
 I didn’t even know he was a college ref, and then I’m familiar with the other two, so I’m not surprised.”

 Later in a “60 Minutes” feature, Hurley reflected, “The force of the blown call literally knocked me to the ground.”
 He also stated that UConn would avoid multi-team events like the Maui Invitational in the future.

 Jan.
-21, 2025 – Claiming to Be the “Best Coach in the Sport”
+21, 2025 | Claiming to Be the “Best Coach in the Sport”

 Hurley’s intensity resurfaced in a January 2025 game against Butler.
 During a heated moment with a referee, he yelled, “Don’t turn your back on me.
 I’m the best coach in the f— sport.”